How Long Does Sleep Debt Take to Recover? A 1–2 Week Plan

 2. Anchor your wake time

 The most effective single move for resetting sleep is keeping your wake time steady, including on weekends.
 Pick a wake time you can hold, then use the Sleep Calculator to work backward and find bedtimes that land at the end of a 90-minute cycle.
+If you want a step-by-step walkthrough of picking that bedtime from a fixed wake time, Best Bedtime for Your Wake-Up Time covers age-based targets, fall-asleep time, and the 90-minute cycle together.

 3. Shift bedtime earlier in 15 to 30 minute steps